Sportsmen's Lodge: Hollywood hangout

 The Sportsmen's Lodge became the place to hang out for cast and crew members working at the nearby Republic Studios.
 The heart of Republic Studios was its B-westerns, and many western-film leads, including John Wayne, Gene Autry, Rex Allen, and Roy Rogers, became stars at Republic.
 Movie posters signed by Hollywood cowboys who stayed there still hang on the walls of the Lodge's coffee shop.
-Some of Hollywood's remaining silver screen cowboys still gather at the Sportsmen's Lodge for the annual Golden Boot and Silver Spur Awards.
+Some of Hollywood's silver screen cowboys long gathered at the Sportsmen's Lodge for the annual Golden Boot and Silver Spur Awards.

 In 1945, the property was renamed the Sportsmen's Lodge, and a formal restaurant and cocktail lounge were added.
 Guests were given rods and bait to catch their fish and make dinner.
 Clark Gable, Humphrey Bogart, Bette Davis and John Wayne are reported to have taught their kids how to fish at the Lodge's trout ponds.
 According to one account, the Lodge's trout ponds "drew luminaries such as Tallulah Bankhead, Lena Horne, Bette Davis, and Joan Blondell, who baited hooks with liverwurst and drank martinis as waiters served dinner on white tablecloths.
 When celebrities such as Clark Gable frequented the Lodge, rates were $9 for a single room and $25 for a suite.

 A small pier adjacent to the restaurant catered to celebrities who worked in nearby studios.
 The pier was said to be Clark Gable's favorite fishing spot, and Humphrey Bogart and Lauren Bacall were regulars.

 Syndicated entertainment columnist Ron Miller wrote that the "venerable" Sportsmen's Lodge was his favorite Valley hangout.
 Miller wrote about the old days at the Lodge when character actor Jack Elam had a luxury suite on the top floor while working on the movie "Easy Street".
 Miller recalled that Elam was a drinking man and "mornings were not his best time."
 On one occasion, Elam walked into the Lodge's coffee shop with a bewildered look on his face.
 "He'd forgotten where he'd parked his car the night before because he'd had a snootful.
 I remember him telling the waitresses he was pretty sure it was parked, 'Somewhere in the valley.'"
 According to Miller, one "well-seasoned" waitress coddled Elam through breakfast and assured him: "That's all right, Darlin'.
 We'll help you find it after breakfast.
 Now you'd better eat something, Jack."

 As the San Fernando Valley grew in the years after World War II, the urban sprawl sprung up around the Sportsmen's Lodge and its trout fishing lakes.
 In 1962, the modern Sportsmen's Lodge Hotel was built adjacent to the original lodge.
 When the hotel was built, the lakes became home to a family of swans and some of the Valley's first fine dining establishments, frequented by legendary Hollywood stars.

 According to the Studio City Sun, the Los Angeles Health Department ended the era of fishing at the Lodge when the 1971 San Fernando earthquake diverted the natural spring.